 Though the local wine and beer on offer wasn’t too bad, the food was absolutely horrible and I suffered from a tummy bug for the majority of the time we were there.
 It was a buffet with, on the face of it, a good choice of food with some options that looked reasonably appetising.
 Despite being on hot plates, though, it was all lukewarm at best, and even the food that looked ok tasted awful.
 We spotted the previous night’s unfinished roast potatoes turn up amongst the offerings for breakfast next day, and the same pasta with a tin of tomatoes emptied on it passed off as several different dishes (“penne Sicilian”, “Chef’s special pasta”, blah blah blah) each night of the week.
 The meat was all scrag-end, of course.

 As part of our all-inclusive deal we had one night in the hotel’s “a la carte” Tunisian restaurant and one in the hotel’s “a la carte” Italian restaurant.
 We really looked forward to these as an opportunity to take a break from the horrid food on offer in the buffet, and dressed up nicely to make an occasion of our evenings in these restaurants.
 We needn’t have bothered!
 The Tunisian one had just two options for each course, and the food was identical to that being served in the main buffet.
 So we got the same crap food, just less choice!
 We were so disgusted by the fact that our only option for dessert was the same dry pastry things as in the main buffet that we just walked out without having dessert.
-This photo pretty much sums up our feelings during the main course.

 The Italian restaurant offered more choice, but the food was just as bad.
 I had a Caprese salad to start – my favourite when I’m in Rome – but the cheese was a warm and fake mozzarella, and not palatable, and there was a load of crappy Iceburg lettuce occupying most of the plate.
 The same fake plastic mozzarella topped the pizza I ordered, which I couldn’t finish.
 Lee ordered “steak”, which turned out to be a large slice of slow-cooked braising steak, just like in the main buffet but bigger.
 We were appalled and again went hungry!